FhmDmi/Eegle.jl/docs/src/Eegle.md

 - When using a method of the **Eegle** package, qualify the module it is taken from, for example:
     - `Eegle.FileSystem.getFilesInDir(dbDir; ext=(".npz", ), isin)`
 - Communicate the module and function when printing a messages within a function, for example:
-    - `@warn "Eegle.Database, function loadNYdb: the $filemane files has not been found:\n"`
+    - `@warn "Eegle.Database, function loadDB: the $filemane files has not been found:\n"`
 - The name of internal functions (not-exported) begins by an underscore, for example:
     - `function _weightsDB(...)`
 - The name of functions modifying one or more arguments ends with an exclamation mark, for example: